nicolasenriquez/Data_Science_Portafolio/Financial_Analysis_Course/README.md

-# Finance - CAPM and Portafolio Basics
+# Finance - CAPM, Portafolio Basics, and Stock Analysis

 In this repository contains a jupyter notebook with personal notes, examples and tips from the course Python & Machine Learning for Financial Analysis offered by Udemy.